EttusResearch/uhd/host/docs/transport.rst

 resizes kernel buffers, spawns threads, etc.
 When not spcified, the transport layer will use values for these parameters that are known to perform well on a variety of systems.
-The transport parameters are defined below for the various transports in the UHD:
+The transport parameters are defined below for the various transports in the UHD software:

 ------------------------------------------------------------------------
 UDP Transport (Sockets)